XZou0803/Tableau-Visualizations-Individual-Project/README.md

 However, we can’t see a clear relationship between Household income and violations, thus we can’t give useful advice.

-Then, I found the lastest Census data of Chicago and merged it into my original dataset by Community Areas[Data source](https://datahub.cmap.illinois.gov/dataset/2010-census-data-summarized-to-chicago-community-areas/resource/b30b47bf-bb0d-46b6-853b-47270fb7f626).
+Then, I found the lastest Census data of Chicago and merged it into my original dataset by Community Areas[(Data source)](https://datahub.cmap.illinois.gov/dataset/2010-census-data-summarized-to-chicago-community-areas/resource/b30b47bf-bb0d-46b6-853b-47270fb7f626).
 And I got the Races, Ethnicity, Ages and Household information for each community areas.
 And then I made bins for age to see which generation’s living area are most likely to have violations.
 The result is community areas which have a median age of 30 years old, are most likely to occur speed violations.

 ![Pic9](image/New3.png)